 You can also reach out to me via Instagram DM anytime.
 Good luck with your search!

-While Merida might not be in the Top 10 digital nomad hotspots on Earth, all the amazing things about this colonial city seems to draw more and more remote workers and expats each year.
-I traveled Mexico for about one year, before settling down in Merida in July 2019.
+I would say that Merida is good for digital nomads if you’re flexible.
+While Merida might not be in the Top 10 digital nomad hotspots on Earth, all the amazing things about this colonial city seem to draw more and more remote workers and expats each year.
+I traveled around Mexico for about one year, before settling down in Merida in July 2019.